-I am a second year Ph.D. student at the University of Washington, where I am co-advised by Franziska Roesner and Tadayoshi Kohno.
+I am a third year Ph.D. student at the University of Washington, where I am co-advised by Franziska Roesner and Tadayoshi Kohno.
 My research interests lie in web measurement, and making the internet a more transparent, safe place.
 My work broadly focuses on consumer protection, and improving people’s security and privacy through developing stronger policies or building stronger systems.

 Curriculum Vitae (Updated March 2023)